 The lily is the flower most commonly associated with funeral services as they symbolize the innocence that has been restored to the soul of the departed.
 The white lily expresses majesty and purity, where as white stargazer lilies specifically symbolize sympathy.

 Gladioli have a tall flower stem composed of multiple flowers that can measure up to 4 feet tall.
-Typically used in fan sprays as a classic and elegant arrangement for traditional funeral services.
+They are typically used in fan sprays, which are classic and elegant arrangements for traditional funeral services.
 The gladiolus embodies strength of character, sincerity, and moral integrity.
 They are available in a wide range of colors, including white, pink, red, purple, yellow, orange, salmon, and green.

 Long lasting and fragrant, carnations are a popular choice for sympathy arrangements.
 The red carnation evokes admiration while a pink carnation stands for remembrance.
 White carnations stand for pure love and innocence.

 Mums are frequently included in arrangements for funeral services.
 In some European countries, such as France, Italy, Spain, Poland, Hungary and Croatia, chrysanthemums are symbolic of death and are only used for funerals or on graves.
-In China, Japan and Korea, white chrysanthemums are symbolic of lamentation and grief, whereas in the US, it symbolizes truth and the flower is usually regarded as positive and cheerful, with New Orleans as a notable exception.
+In China, Japan and Korea, white chrysanthemums are symbolic of lamentation and grief.
+In the US, they symbolize truth and usually regarded as positive and cheerful, with New Orleans as a notable exception.

 As one of the most recognizable flowers, roses can be a beautiful part of an arrangement of funeral flowers.
 White roses evoke reverence, humility, innocence, and youthfulness.
 Red roses convey respect, love, and courage.
 Pink roses signify love, grace, appreciation and gentility.
 Dark crimson roses denote grief and sorrow.
 Yellow roses are given by friends of the deceased to symbolize their strong ties.
 When you include a single rose in a bouquet it expresses enduring love for the deceased.